Extra-ordinary. That’s what your real estate website needs to be.

 For example, in the above image, Airbnb has just changed the content.
 With A/B testing, you can identify which content resonates with the reader.
 Companies can thus understand customer sentiment and determine what works for them.

 So, there you have it!
-I promised you five ideas, but they’re easier said than done, right?
+I promised you five real estate marketing ideas, but they’re easier said than done, right?
 I agree, implementing them needs time and individual expertise.
 It also requires dedication from your marketing team and leadership alike.

 But working in the real estate industry has indeed instilled some patience in you, hasn’t it?
 So that’s my suggestion.
 Be patient, invest time.